jlpteaching/ECS154B/lab1/lab1.md

 **To fix this error**: Make sure that you have connected up the register file correctly.
 More specifically, check the write enable input to the register file.

-### possible cause: maybe a semicolon is missing before `value is'?
+### possible cause: maybe a semicolon is missing before 'value is'?

-If Chisel complains about a missing simicolon before an `is` statement it is likely that you have a nested `is`.
+If Chisel complains about a missing semicolon before an `is` statement it is likely that you have a nested `is`.

 For instance, this is an error you may see.